 Manage your money responsibly

 This means paying all your debts on time (not just grad school student debt), so your credit scores should improve within a few years of graduation.
 At that point you can shop around for a better interest rate on a private consolidation loan and consider refinancing some or all of your student loans.
 Generally, private lenders cannot match the interest rates on Federal Stafford loans, but you might be able to get a better deal on your private student loans and Grad PLUS loans if you have excellent credit.
 You should also create a budget if you don’t have one already.
 Account for your graduate student loan payments, all of your recurring payments like rent and insurance, your incidental expenses, emergency fund savings—everything.

 Get other people to pay your grad school debt

 Are you eligible for income-based repayment on your federal student loans?
 Can you get a job with a company that offers tuition reimbursement or student loan forgiveness?
 Do you have a super rich relative looking for a new philanthropic cause?!
 Okay, we’re joking with that last one (mostly).
 Although it does raise an interesting, if slightly controversial, point about using crowdfunding to pay back school student loan debt.

 The point is: be smart, methodical, and leave no stone unturned when it comes to paying back your grad school debt.

 Do you have any questions about grad school financial aid, loans, and/or student debt?
 If you’re already done with grad school, how are you dealing with your debt?
-Share your story and tips in the comments or get in touch with us on Twitter.
+Share with us on Twitter.